Attendance

 How do I notify the academy about my child's absence?

 To avoid your child being given an unauthorised absence register mark, it is vitally important that you contact the Academy on the first day of their absence, before 8.30am, and then on each subsequent day that your child is absent from the academy.
-You can notify the academy of your child's absence via email at absence@thekings.staffs.sch.uk or by phoning the Academy and selecting the 'reporting my child absent' menu option.
+You can notify the academy of your child's absence via email at absence@thekingscofeacademy.org.
+In reporting your child's absence you must state the reason for the absence.
+Where we do not receive notification of an absence, we are legally obliged to follow this up making contact with parents/ carers.

-Why attendance is so important
+Why attendance is so important?

 ‘… pupils with no absence are 2.2 times more likely to achieve 5+ GCSEs A*-C or equivalent and 2.8 times more likely to achieve 5+ GCSEs A*-C or equivalent including English and mathematics, than pupils missing 15-20% of Key Stage 4 lessons.’